-Sluggish England Frustrated After Sharing Points With USA
+Sluggish England frustrated After Sharing Points With USA

 Gareth Southgate's England squandered a chance to advance to the World Cup last 16 after a sluggish performance against the United States on Friday.